plugcommunity/documentation/api/endpoints/bans.md

 # bans Endpoint

-The bans endpoint retrieves a list of active bans
+The bans endpoint retrieves a list of active bans.

-**Note**: you need to have sufficient permission in the room to acces this resource, otherwise you'll just be greeted with a requestError message.
+**Note**: You need to have sufficient permissions in the room to access this resource, otherwise you'll just be greeted with a requestError status.

 **Reason**: The reason member is set as a single number which represent the following reasons:
 **1**: (VIOLATING_COMMUNITY_RULES) User violated the community rules